 The Advanced CCD Imaging Spectrometer (ACIS) offers the capability to simultaneously acquire high-resolution images and moderate resolution spectra.
 The instrument can also be used in conjunction with the High Energy Transmission Grating (HETG) or Low Energy Transmission Grating (LETG) to obtain higher resolution spectra (see Chapters 8 and 9).
 ACIS contains 10 planar, 1024 x 1024 pixel CCDs (Figure 6.1); four arranged in a 2x2 array (ACIS-I) used for imaging, and six arranged in a 1x6 array (ACIS-S) used either for imaging or as a grating readout.
+Any combination of up to 6 CCDs may be operated simultaneously.
+If ACIS-I is selected in "imaging" mode, chips I0-I3 plus S2 and S3 are used.
+If ACIS-S is selected in the "imaging" mode, chips S0-S3 plus I2 and I3 are used (see Figure 6.2).
+Operating six chips enhances the chance of serendipitous science but at the price of increased total background counting rate and therefore a somewhat enhanced probability of saturating telemetry.
 Two CCDs are back-illuminated (BI) and eight are front-illuminated (FI).
 The response of the BI devices extends to energies below that accessible to the FI chips.
-The chip-average energy resolution of the BI devices is, currently, better than that of the FI devices.
-Any combination of up to 6 CCDs may be operated simultaneously.
-Operating six chips increases the chances of serendipitous science but at the price of increased total background counting rate and therefore a somewhat enhanced probability of saturating telemetry.
+The chip-average energy resolution of the BI devices is better than that of the FI devices.